benmoose/poisson-image-editing/README.md

  - Run the frontend service with `yarn start` or `npm start`

 The frontend is now running at `localhost:3000`

+### Customisation

+You can use your own images with this implementation.
+All images used by the algorithm are stored in the `backend/static/` folder.
+To use your own image, just put it in this directory.

+There is one important restriction on the images, however.
+All images must have the dimensions `600px × 399px` (width `600px`, height `399px`).
+This is due to a limitation with this implementation of the algorithm.

 ### Demo Images